lpenz/ghaction-version-gen/README.md

   the value *"null"* as a string.
 This last case allows us to always use the variable as the version for the [build-push-action], which doesn't like empty strings.

+  This output can be overriden via the `OVERRIDE_VERSION_DOCKER_CI` environment variable.

 You can these variables in action in the [Examples](#examples) section.